ROCm/rocm-install-on-linux/docs/install/3rd-party/stanford-megatron-lm-install.rst

 .. meta::
   :description: Install Stanford Megatron-LM on ROCm
-  :keywords: installation, docker, Megatron-LM, AMD, ROCm
+  :keywords: installation, docker, Megatron-LM, deep learning, AMD, ROCm

 ********************************************************************************
-Stanford Megatron-LM on ROCm
+Stanford Megatron-LM on ROCm installation
 ********************************************************************************

-Stanford Megatron-LM is a large-scale language model training framework developed by `NVIDIA <https://github.com/NVIDIA/Megatron-LM>`_.
-It is designed to train massive transformer-based language models efficiently by model and data parallelism.
+`Stanford Megatron-LM <https://github.com/ROCm/Stanford-Megatron-LM>`__ is a large-scale language model (LLM) training framework designed to train massive transformer-based models efficiently through data parallelism.

-For hardware, software, and third-party framework compatibility between ROCm and Stanford-Megatron-LM, see:

-* :ref:`system-requirements`
-* :doc:`rocm:compatibility/ml-compatibility/stanford-megatron-lm-compatibility`
+This topic covers setup instructions and the necessary files to build, test, and run Stanford Megatron-LM with ROCm support in a Docker environment.
+To learn more about Stanford Megatron-LM on ROCm, including its use cases, recommendations, as well as hardware and software compatibility, see :doc:`rocm:compatibility/ml-compatibility/stanford-megatron-lm-compatibility`.

 .. note::